 Flexbox Zombies – CSS only (online, free)

-Flexbox Zombies is an interactive game that features a storyline where your objective is to use flexbox to aim your crossbow or your laser weapon to do away with the undead.
+Flexbox Zombies is an interactive game that features a storyline.
+Your objective is to use flexbox to aim your crossbow or your laser weapon to do away with the undead.

 Here are some tutorials to set you on your way: